jungletian/BreakWords/README.md

 # BreakWords
-an idea plugin to help you break down the barrier of language that written in Kotlin
+An idea plugin to help you break down the barrier of language that written in Kotlin

 ### Aim